lindzcook/USNDataGuides/data-graphics.md

 ##  Transparency

-Just we communicate how we obtain information for our stories, we must communicate information on how we calculated numbers and why.
-See methodology.
+We communicate how we obtain information for our stories, and we must do the same for our data.
+Be transparent about how the numbers were calculated and why they were calculated in that way.
+See [methodology](#Methodology).

-## Updates !!
+## Updates

 Unlike an article, which tends to be a frozen description of a moment in time, graphics tend to be durable resources, and may need to be updated from time to time as new data becomes available.